willstall/impopsicles/README.md

   - None
   - Blend

-A style is created by picking an itial style ( a style option may be applied ) combined w/ a type and join type.
-Once a style is applied then, each piece recieves a random complexity index.
+A style is created by picking an initial style ( a style option may be applied ) combined with a type and join type.
+Once a style is applied, each piece recieves a random complexity index.
 This index represents how many recursive 'Operation Sets' a piece can make.
 Operations Sets are a combined group of mutations that are used recursively in order to manifest extremely interesting results.
 An operation set can have 1-3 mutations.
 A duplicative operation is weighted as the highest to go first in a sequence.

 Positional Mutations
   - Rotate ( Single or Multi Axis )